 Looking for the best things to do in Covent Garden?
-From the colourful Neal’s Yard, historic apple market, hidden alleys, mouthwatering restaurants there is much to see and do.
+From the colourful Neal’s Yard and historic Apple Market to hidden alleys and mouthwatering restaurants, there is much to see and do.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-This detailed guide of things you shouldn’t miss seeing in Coven Garden
+This detailed guide contains Covent Garden highlights that you shouldn’t miss seeing during your visit.

-Covent Garden is one of the most exciting neighbourhoods to visit on a trip to London.
-Explore the many alleys and courtyards, stepping into stunning independent stores, cute cafes, and excellent restaurants.
+Covent Garden is one of the most exciting neighbourhoods to explore on a trip to London.
+You can discover the many alleys and courtyards, step into stunning independent stores, and dine at cute cafes and excellent restaurants.

 This is not your typical London touristy area, and so it manages to maintain a unique charm.

-Here’s my guide to some of the most essential things to see, do and experience in beautiful Covent Garden, London.
+Here’s my guide to some of the best experiences in Covent Garden at night, things to do for free, and beautiful places to explore.

-Neal’s Yard is an essential place to visit.
-This courtyard is a kind of hub – being surrounded by trendy cafes, shops, and an unbeatable atmosphere.
+Neal’s Yard is an essential place to visit in Covent Garden.
+This courtyard is a kind of hub surrounded by trendy cafes, shops, and an unbeatable atmosphere.

-You just have to spend some time around Neal’s Yard, taking in the colourful details on the old buildings and admiring the heart of the neighbourhood.
+You just have to spend some time around Neal’s Yard, taking in the colourful details of the old buildings and admiring the heart of the neighbourhood.